blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Methods to Solve Complex PDEs.md

 - Discretization Methods: [[Finite Element Method|FEM]] / FDM / FVM / BEM / High Resolution Schemes
 - FEM involves more complexity.
-It is generally used in multiphysics, electromagnetic, structural and quatum analysis due its higher accuracy.
+It is generally used in multiphysics, electromagnetic, structural and quantum analysis due its higher accuracy.
 - Difficulty wise: FDM < FVM < FEM

-# CFD Speci
+# CFD Specific
+- Vortex Methods (for incompressible Navier-Stokes equations), Lattice Boltzmann Method
+- FVM is more commonly used in CFD.
+It discretizes PDEs to Algebraic Equations.